 Congress would cooperate in the war effort if:

-Freedom was given after the war.
+Freedom was granted after the war.

 A genuinely responsible government was immediately set up.